How to Apply for FRSC Recruitment/ Federal Road Safety Recruitment Deadline/ Closing Date for Application

 Table of Contents

-The Federal Road Safety Corps had announced a call for applications into the various departments and cadres of the Corps.
+The Federal Road Safety Corps had announced a call for applications last year into the various departments and cadres of the Corps.
 The application portal Frsc.gov.ng opened on the 27th May 2018 and was scheduled to last 6 weeks.
-Meanwhile, we have received a huge query about FRSC 2018 recruitment deadline date.
+Meanwhile, we have received a huge query about FRSC 2019 recruitment.

 See excerpts of the official publication below.